What is 5 of 16? Understanding Fractions, Ratios, and Percentages

 -

 Percentages: A percentage represents a fraction or ratio as a proportion of 100.
 It is denoted by the symbol "%".
-For example, 50% means 50 out of 100, or ½.
+To give you an idea, 50% means 50 out of 100, or ½.

 Calculating 5 of 16: A Step-by-Step Approach

 The phrase "5 of 16" inherently implies a fractional relationship.
-It means 5 parts out of a total of 16 parts.
+That's why it means 5 parts out of a total of 16 parts.
 This can be easily represented as a fraction: 5/16.

 This fraction, 5/16, is already in its simplest form because 5 and 16 share no common factors other than 1.
-However, we can explore its representation in other forms:
+That said, we can explore its representation in other forms:

 -